Home/Chemicals and Materials/Specialty Chemicals/Water Clarifiers Market

 EU Drinking Water Directive

-Raises monitoring standards and material?in?contact requirements, prompting utilities to qualify compliant clarifiers and upgrade treatment chemicals.
+Raises monitoring standards and material in contact requirements, prompting utilities to qualify compliant clarifiers and upgrade treatment chemicals.

 India